Submit an Article Guidelines updatedJune 2018

 - Permissions: Drawings or computer-generated images submitted with a manuscript require permission to publish from the artist.
 Authors must disclose whether any figures or tables have been previously published; such materials must be accompanied by a letter of permission from the publisher, which extends non-exclusive worldwide rights to reprint the material for all forms of media now or hereafter developed to SLACK Incorporated.
 Content from U.S. government websites (eg, NIH, CDC, USDHHS) is in the public domain and generally can be used without permission.
 However, some content on these sites may be from another source, in which case permission must be obtained from the copyright holder.

 - Legends: The legend should be a brief description that allows the figure to be fully understood.
 Legends, headings, or captions should not be included within the image files, and instead should be provided in the manuscript files.

-- Digital Requirements: Digital images should be high resolution (at least 300 dpi) and saved in JPEG or TIFF format.
+- Digital Requirements: Digital images should be black and white or grayscale, high resolution (at least 300 dpi), and saved in JPEG or TIFF format.
 Image files should be uploaded separately from manuscript text files.
 Images embedded in Word files and PowerPoint® slides are not acceptable.